yduf/yduf.github.io/_posts/2023-09-24-pincab-dof.md

 published: true
 title: DOF (Direct Output Framework)
 tags: pincab
+excerpt_separator: <!--more-->
 ---
-> DOF is a separate piece of software that you can install on your system to control feedback devices.
-It's not really a full separate program; it's more of an add-on that works together with Visual Pinball and other software.
+> DOF is a separate piece of software that you can install on your system to control feedback devices. <!--more--> It's not really a full separate program; it's more of an add-on that works together with Visual Pinball and other software.
 DOF handles the communications between the pinball software and your output controller devices. - [DOF Setup](http://mjrnet.org/pinscape/BuildGuideV2/BuildGuide.php?sid=DOF)

 ### [How VP and DOF communicate](http://mjrnet.org/pinscape/BuildGuideV2/BuildGuide.php?sid=DOF)